-When was the last time you conducted a face-to-face training for investigators, sites, or other team members?
+When was the last time you conducted a face-to-face clinical trial site training for anyone?
 More importantly, when do you think you will do it again?

 That’s truly the question in clinical operations today – when will we resume our “normal” activities?
 Or will we?
 And if we don’t, what does that look like?